eL0ck/my_react-daily-ui/003-landing-page/README.md

 ### 7 - Organise CSS
   Put css into component specific files

+### 8 - Add more TitleLists
+Added a couple of Movie genres and top tv picks

+### 9 - Add a search TitleList

 ## Extension Tasks
   Features that add to the original

+  ### Easy
+  - Do an initial query for movie genres and store in a redux store.
+Use this to allow the TitleList to query off its name not the hardcoded id
+  - Make Username a global state variable to.
+So that 'Top picks for Jack' is updated

+### Harder
   - Have the Hero image change to the item selected
   - Make a scroll accross feature so that more than just the first 5 can be displayed
   - Make a 'My List' page using state
+  - Allow entire TV series to be displayed in a 'Title' component